isayahc/brilliant-monocle-hackathon/Project.md

 [BridgeAR GitHub Repository](https://github.com/alinayu03/BridgeAR) - This project provided valuable assistance in configuring the audio recording from the monocle device.
 [brilliant-monocle-hackathon](https://github.com/isayahc/brilliant-monocle-hackathon) - Repository for this project
+[Zork](https://en.wikipedia.org/wiki/Zork) - The game being implemented in this project